 The demand for carboard boxes has totally changed.
 The incredible growth of e-commerce, particularly due to Covid, has changed the whole playing field.
 Even a few years ago, could you have imagined a 75 year old person ordering things through the internet?
 The likes of Amazon have made it so easy and they’re gobbling up boxes!
 The pandemic has touched a generation that might never have been a major part of e-Commerce.

 What is the secret to excellent procurement of packaging?

-There are many things but the most important is that the packaging is fit for purpose.
-The packaging has to be designed to fulfil the need of the product – no more; no less.
-If you use extra material it is waste.
-If you don’t use enough you don’t protect the product.
-The other secret is the sustainability of packaging that for many companies was not one of the key pillars in the past.
+There are many things but the most important is that the packaging must be fit for purpose.
+The packaging has to be designed to fulfil the specific need of the product.
+If the packaging's primary focus is to communicate, we'll put the emphasis in printing solutions.
+On the other hand if it is for transport and protection purposes, then think about performance-based specifications.
+The other secret is always to connect the dots between sustainability and cost efficiency requirements.
 Sustainability has to happen.

 What does the future of sustainable packaging look like?

 The future of sustainable packaging comes down to several key factors – moving from plastic to paper-based (like the paper-based bottles we talked about) and making it recyclable.
 The level of recycling collections systems and recycled products by design still need to significantly improve and there is a huge journey ahead of us, especially in developing countries.

 A third driver is about replenishment of the environment, not depletion – helping the environment, not impacting it.
 I was amazed what I heard and saw on a visit to a Swedish papermill located next to a lake.
 The supplier shared that in Sweden, they now have twice the amount of forest vs 50 years ago.
 The government placed huge importance on forests with a policy that for every tree cut down, 3 need to be planted.
 Paper mills need lots of water and they also shared that the water they returned to the lake after being used in the mill was much cleaner than what they took out.